 The eighth-grade year is a challenging and powerful experience for students at DCD.
 Demanding academics are blended with an Advisory program that nurtures personal growth and self-awareness.
 Students are expected to work hard in order to master a wide range of academic material in their classes, and they are likewise expected to bring a consistent focus to the formation of a personal identity as an ethical, involved member of our community.
 While students at this age cannot be left entirely on their own, eighth graders at DCD are expected to assume a significant measure of responsibility for their own education, both academic and personal.
-Each member of the eighth-grade class acts as a Big Buddy to a kindergarten child, leads morning assemblies, helps to raise funds for a class gift, and serves as a general, de facto leader of the student body.
-Eighth-grade students facilitate cross-grade middle-school reading groups, serve as athletic-team captains, and take significant leadership roles on student council, in community service, and in admissions activities.
+Each member of the eighth-grade class acts as a Big Buddy to a kindergarten child, leads morning assemblies, and serves as a general, de facto leader of the student body.
+Eighth-grade students facilitate cross-grade middle-school reading groups, serve as athletic-team captains, and take significant leadership roles on student council, in community service, and as student Admissions Ambassadors.